MatiasVL/eurderProject/gui/README.md

 - After clicking the Place Order button, and the order was successfully registered on the backend, provide the user with a dialog to inform him/her about the fact that the placement of the order was successful.
 - The basket should automatically be cleared.
-- Automatically navigate to the items overview.
+- Automatically navigate to the domain.items overview.
 - (If the order should not be successful, inform the user!)

 # Nice to Have stories

-## Story OR1: Overview of orders
+## Story OR1: Overview of domain.orders

-Show an overview of all the orders.
+Show an overview of all the domain.orders.
-- Be inspired by - and base yourself on - the stories for the overview of the items and customers
+- Be inspired by - and base yourself on - the stories for the overview of the domain.items and customers

 ## Story OR2: Order report

-For a specific customer, show in a visual appealing way, all of its orders (the report).
+For a specific customer, show in a visual appealing way, all of its domain.orders (the report).

 ## Story CUPAG1: Pagination